Getting Started

 Hello,

-DayBack helps you make better decisions by showing your resources and events in context--in the context of your other projects and your Google Calendars.
+DayBack helps you make better decisions by showing your resources and events in context, specifically within the context of your other projects and your Google Calendars.
 Once you know that you're making plans and promises you can keep, you can start blocking off time for your most important work.

 We're looking forward to your feedback.
 And thanks for checking out DayBack!